DonFreedom/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is one Readme for the C functions and nested loops
+This is my first readme file for functions and nested loops